-1. A number of cylinders were permitted to remain for extended periods in ground contact and in storage yards where drainage was not maintained.
+- 1. A number of cylinders were permitted to remain for extended periods in ground contact and in storage yards where drainage was not maintained.
 This condition, in conjunction with no maintenance of a protective coating, has resulted in accelerated corrosion of cylinder bodies and the through-wall corrosion (failure) of two cylinders.
-The mild steel composition of the cylinders corrodes at an accelerated rate under extended periods of wetness.

-- 2. Before 1990, the program did not include a cylinder inspection program, which caused the cylinders and storage conditions to deteriorate without updated characterization.
-This lack of characterization resulted in the unmitigated continued storage of breached cylinders and cylinders with leaky valves, use of cylinders without nameplates, and the continued use of safety documentation that does not reflect current cylinder conditions. - 3.
+The mild steel composition of the cylinders corrodes at an accelerated rate under extended periods of wetness. - 2.
+Before 1990, the system did not include a cylinder inspection program, which caused the cylinders and storage conditions to deteriorate without updated characterization.
+This lack of characterization resulted in the unmitigated continued storage of breached cylinders, cylinders with leaky valves, cylinders with nameplates loose or on the ground, and the continued use of safety documentation that does not reflect current cylinder conditions. - 3.
 Handling and stacking procedures and operations before 1990, resulting in the current storage configuration, are the cause of stacked cylinder arrays with insufficient spacing to facilitate inspection, configurations with less than desirable cylinder support, the impact failure of five cylinders, and other physical damage to the cylinders and protective coatings.

 Many specific deficiencies have been identified concerning the long-term storage facilities and the cylinders.
 This section states the deficiencies identified to date and prioritizes them relative to risks.
 Further characterization and evaluation of risks will revise this prioritization.
 Prioritizing deficiencies will be used in the optimization of actions taken to reduce risks within the program.
-[Derived]
+[DOE 4330.4B]

 Table 1 categorizes identified deficiencies and potential deficiencies as: (A) Direct Container Integrity Concerns, (B) Storage Facility Concerns, (C) Uranium Control Issues, (D) UF6 Transfer Issues, or (E) Other Issues.
 An estimated number of cylinders impacted by each deficiency is provided to illustrate the magnitude of these concerns.
-Efforts to correct many of these deficiencies have been expelled and are underway.
+Efforts to correct many of these deficiencies have been expedited and are underway.
+Note that cylinders with deficiencies may appear in multiple categories (i.e., the total number of deficient cylinders is less than the sum of the numbers in the table).

 Categories A, B, and C (Direct Container Integrity Concerns, Storage Facility Concerns, and Uranium Control Issues) are given priority over categories D and E (UF6 Transfer Issues, and Other Issues).
-Categories A, B, and C have a potential to result in an undesirable occurrence while these cylinders are being used as long-term storage vessels.
-A release of uranium could occur, or the handling of mistaken uranium assays could result (i.e., DU thought to be normal or enriched and vice versa).
+Categories A, B, and C have a potential to result in an undesirable occurrence while these cylinders are being used as long-term storage vessels, such as a release of uranium could occur, or the handling of mistaken uranium assays could result (i.e., DU thought to be normal or enriched and vice versa).
 Within the three priority categories, highest priority is given to breached cylinders, substandard facilities, and non-DU material deficiencies (A1, B1, and C1, respectively).
 An occurrence from these deficiencies is considered the most serious.
 Category D, UF6 Transfer Issues, applies to the removal of the UF6 from the subject containers and is relative to the subsequent UF6 dispositioning phase of the program.
 Category E, Other Issues, is relative to best management practices in keeping with the long-term, safe storage of UF6.
-Categories D and E do not impose an immediate concern on the containment integrity of storage cylinders.